 - Prostate cancer

 RFA can be used with other interventional cancer therapies like chemoembolization and traditional cancer therapies like chemotherapy to provide even better results.

 Candidate for RFA

-The eligible candidate for RFA is the patients with small tumors either in kidney, lung or liver.
+The eligible candidate for RFA is the patients with small tumours either in the kidney, lung or liver.
 Patients having large or multiple liver tumors are ineligible for radiofrequency ablation treatment.
-RFA generally give successful results in thecase of primary liver tumors when compared to the liver metastasis.
+RFA generally give successful results in the case of primary liver tumors when compared to the liver metastasis.

 What to expect from RFA?

-RFA can be performed as an outpatient procedure by aninterventional radiologist.
-A mild sedative and a local anestheticare required during RFA.
-The movement of the catheter is not felt when it is inserted in your body.
+RFA can be performed as an outpatient procedure by an interventional radiologist.
+A mild sedative and a local anaesthetic required during RFA.
+The movement of the catheter is not felt when it is inserted into your body.